gammasoft71/Examples_wxWidgets/src/CustomControls/DomainSpinCtrl/README.md

 # DomainSpinCtrl

-Shows how to create a ColourPickerCtrl widget with wxColourPickerCtrl.
+Shows how to create a DomainSpinCtrl widget with own [wxDomainSpinCtrl](wxDomainSpinCtrl.h) (wxPanel with wxTextCtrl and wxSpinButton).

 ## Source